 In what is perhaps the most basic thing in the world, I stop in a Starbucks drive through once a week every summer on the way to beach volleyball for one of these things.
 The passion tea lemonade is as addicting as it is delicious, and I think it’s just as good unsweetened.

-In a pan, heat the milk, coffee, sugar (if you use it), and chocolate, stirring frequently until the chocolate is completely melted.
-Then add in the peppermint extract and simmer the drink for another minute.
-To get really creative, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find in the middle of July.
-I won’t tell anyone if you use the peppermint candies from your grandma’s house).
+To get really festive, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find in the middle of July.
+I won’t tell anyone if you use the peppermint candies from your grandma’s house in the off season).